kbmackenzie/mewlix/README.md

 house.add_cat = add_cat

 house.add_cat("Cody")
-meow(house.get_cats()) -- prints '[ "Cody", "Jake", "Princess" ]'
+meow( house.get_cats() ) -- prints '[ "Cody", "Jake", "Princess" ]'
 ```

-As all boxes are value types, creating new instances of a box is as easy as just copying it.
-There's no need to worry about shallow copying.
-Copying a given box creates a new instance of it.
+**Note:** Boxes are reference types.
+They're Meowscript's only reference type.
+Thus, when copying them, a cat should be wary of shallow-copying.

 Creating constructor-like functions to create and return more complex boxes is a good pattern.